daresaydigital/tech-work-sample/README.md

-This app (Weatheri) was made for the recruitment process for Daresay.
-This app was made in 10:30 hours by Rogelio Robledo Ruiz
+The app «Know Weather» is developed as a test assignment for the Daresay.

-The app Know Weather is developed as a test task for the Daresay It concludes the following features:
+It concludes the following features:

 - implemented on Kotlin